ahmadstiff/embacon-finance/README.md

 ### Secure Cross-Chain Messaging Without Centralization

 **Challenge**: Implementing cross-chain functionality in DeFi often relies on custodial bridges or wrapped assets, which introduce significant security risks and systemic vulnerabilities.
 Embacon’s challenge was to deliver secure and verifiable cross-chain communication without compromising decentralization.
-By integrating Chainlink CCIP, Caér had to ensure not only the integrity of cross-chain token transfers but also the safe orchestration of protocol logic across multiple blockchain environments.
+By integrating Chainlink CCIP, Embacon had to ensure not only the integrity of cross-chain token transfers but also the safe orchestration of protocol logic across multiple blockchain environments.
 This required careful handling of message validation, failure recovery, and trust minimization throughout the system.

 ### Real-Time Price Delivery and On-Chain Integration